To bear witness to the Gospel of Jesus and to tell the story of our Lord’s gracious dealing with His people, by collecting and preserving our history.

 Reverend James H. Leidholdt was installed on September 23.
 He also served St. John’s congregation in Moundridge.

-1966 On September 11 an open house was held at Shiloh Manor Nursing Home in Canton.
+1966 On September 11, an open house was held at Shiloh Manor Nursing Home in Canton.
 Several church groups had been interviewed to manage the home.
 Immanuel congregation expressed an interest and agreed to enter into a contract for the operation of the home.
-The Home serves an important need in the community and is a splendid outlet for Christian service for many men and women of the church.
+The Home served an important need in the community and was a splendid outlet for Christian service for many men and women of the church.

 1969 Reverend Leidholdt accepted a call to Farrar, Missouri.

-1970 Immanuel and St. John, Moundridge entered into a dual-parish arrangement where-by both congregations jointly called a pastor to serve both congregations.
+1970 Immanuel and St. John, Moundridge entered into a dual-parish arrangement where the congregations jointly called a pastor to serve the congregations.

 1970 The Reverend Elmer C. Hethke was installed as pastor of the dual parish on April 25.
 He served until October 6, 1975.